bejrtj/python-autoclicker/README.md

 pip install opencv-python

-Then download the python code for the autoclicker(autoclicker.py)
+Then download the python code for the autoclicker(main.py)

+You can change the variables as you like.